Browse

 Since red beans are only one component in Nicaraguan Gallo Pinto, I didn’t want to season them with anything too bold.
 Keep it straight forward and season with 1 to 2 teaspoons of salt.
 Remember to reserve some of the bean liquid.

 Nicaraguan Gallo Pinto is best made using day old white rice.
-A SECRET TIP for making the best rice is to first toast the grains before cooking them.
+A special tip for making the best rice is to first toast the grains before cooking them.
 It adds a caramelized flavor to the rice, that tastes so good.

 Execution